 March seemed like it was never-ending.
 I glanced at my planner last week and realized one whole week left in March.
-For those that share my sentiment, breathe, we made … Continue Reading Bringing Down Students’ Affective Filter
+For those that share my sentiment, breathe, we made it, and tomorrow is April.
+This month, I've been assessing our multilingual learners.
+It is called the Summative English Language Assessments for California (ELPAC) in… Continue reading Bringing Down Students’ Affective Filter

 Several years ago, I would drive past my local park and see a group of people that met weekly for an all-body Bootcamp.
-Inspired by their dedication to fitness, I … Continue Reading Essay Writing, Bootcamp Style
+Inspired by their dedication to fitness, I tried it out for myself.
+On the first day, I was uncoordinated and moved much slower than the other members.
+When the coach said, "step… Continue reading Essay Writing, Bootcamp Style

 To become more intentional about our students, our principal invited teachers to write three facts they know about each student in their classroom.
 Of the whole class, teachers chose five students to be curious about.

 Writing about Reading When I am learning anything new, I take more than the average time to understand the new concept to its fidelity.
-Recently, a student’s mom gave me … Continue Reading Writing About Reading
+Recently, a student’s mom gave me a cutting of a plumeria plant.
+She explained that I would need to place it in a pot with cactus soil and water it vigorously… Continue reading Writing About Reading

 What is a memory?
 What makes a moment memorable?
 Were they moments of utter joy and warmth?
 Or was there embitterment, stress, and even trauma that made it special?
-For … Continue Reading I Remember
+For me, the 2020-2021 school year had many moments that were both.
+As much as I would like to move forward from last year, those memories… Continue reading I Remember

 When it comes to generating ideas for information writing, my experience has been that some students freeze.
 There are two things I have learned about why this occurs.